DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 automatically stops the recording to avoid unsynchronised clips.
 If overall network connectivity is lost, `ConnectivityMonitor` also ends the session and re-syncs the clock once the connection returns.
+All of these events are written to `events.log` by `EventLogger` for later review.

 Use `ClipManager` to list and clean up recordings after a session.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.